-- Goal 2 Expand Research, Scholarship, and Creative Work (strategy 1) - Goal 3 Grow a Global Presence - Goal 4 Embrace Diversity and Social Justice (strategy 2)
+Goal 2-Expand Research, Scholarship, and Creative Work (strategy 1) Goal 3-Grow a Global Presence Goal 4-Embrace Diversity and Social Justice (strategy 2)

-The four interwoven strategic focus areas encompass multiple departments, and showcase our collective strengths in environmental and life sciences.
+The four interwoven strategic focus areas encompass multiple academic departments and showcase our collective strengths.
 Central tenets of all four focus areas include:

-- The application of big data, bioinformatics, and machine learning methods throughout the natural and social sciences. - Awareness that many societal problems addressed by research in the college are inherently interdisciplinary, requiring the perspectives of social, biological, and physical scientists. - The enhancement of effective scientific communication skills as they apply to inclusive public and academic spheres. - Recognition of the importance of diversity in academic background, training, and experience to efforts to solve complex problems.
+- The application of big data, bioinformatics, and machine learning in the natural and social sciences. - Awareness that many societal problems addressed by research in CELS are inherently interdisciplinary, requiring the perspectives of social, biological, and physical scientists. - The enhancement of effective scientific communication as it applies to inclusive public and academic spheres. - Recognition of the importance of diversity in academic background, training, and experience to efforts to solve complex problems.

-All focus areas utilize one or more of CELS' and URI's collective resources, including but not limited to the: Animal Care Facilities; Coastal Institute; Coastal Resources Center; Commercial Fisheries Center; Diving Program; East Farm; Environmental Data Center; Food Safety Education Program; Gardner Crops Station (Agronomy); High-Performance Computing Research Facility; Metcalf Institute for Marine and Environmental Reporting; Peckham Farm; RI Genomics and Sequencing Center; RI-INBRE Centralized Research Core Facility; and the Marine Life Sciences and Seawater Facilities at the Narragansett Bay Campus.
+Activities in all four focus areas take advantage of one or more of CELS' and URI's collective resources, including but not limited to the: Animal Care Facilities; Coastal Institute; Coastal Resources Center; Commercial Fisheries Center; Diving Program; East Farm; Environmental Data Center; Food Safety Education Program; Gardner Crops Station (Agronomy); High-Performance Computing Research Facility; Metcalf Institute for Marine and Environmental Reporting; Peckham Farm; Rhode Island Genomics and Sequencing Center; Rhode Island IDeA Network of Biomedical Research Excellence (RI-INBRE) Centralized Research Core Facility; and the Marine Science Research Facility at the Narragansett Bay Campus.